Qana: Service and trade institutions

-The number of service and trade institutions in the town are estimated to be in the region of 263, dealing mainly in the fabric trade and clothing (26), food products (51), restaurants (7), barber shops (9), household items (14), bakeries and butcheries (12), pharmacies (4), smithery and mechanics (19), sawmills and galleries (13), gas stations (4), smithery and aluminum (11), libraries (4).
+The number of service and trade institutions in the town are estimated to be in the region of 263, dealing mainly in the fabric trade and clothing (26), food products (51), household items (14), and bakeries and butcheries (12).

 Agricultural sector

 The municipality of Qana owns approximately 23% of the town's total area.
 Agricultural land constitutes 37% of the terrain and land ownership is distributed among approximately 220 families i.e. the town's real estate is owned by 22% of the families in the town.

 Olive cultivation consumes around 65% of agricultural land, with 15% for grains and 20% for tobacco.
 In addition, 62 people are employed in the agriculture sector, which is approximately 7% of the labor force.

 Clubs and associations

 There are seven associations in the village of Qana distributed as follows: Qana sports club, Qana's agricultural cooperative, Association of Qana El Jalil, El Jalil club (non-active), as well as the family associations of the Attieh, Hammoud and Zaarour families.